 This Capture One FAQ is a 10 minute read and answers your most urgent questions.
 Some answers contain links to other posts for a more in-depth view of the matter.Use this guide to quickly resolve the most urgent matters.
 Get on with Capture One FAQ!

 Capture One FAQ

 There are a number of issues that many users of Capture One run into.
-Therefore it is time for a Capture One FAQ or Frequently Asked Questions!
+Therefore it is time for a Capture One FAQ or Capture One Frequently Asked Questions!

-This post lists the most common questions I am aware off and provides answers.
+This post lists the most common questions I am aware of and provides answers.
 I will keep it short and may direct you to another post for more help.